 Suede Restaurant

 Suede is a Caribbean restaurant in Brooklyn and offers “Modern Caribbean Cuisine” with popular appetizers like Oxtail pizza.
 A plus for this restaurant is that you can eat for free on your birthday.
-Reservations must be placed in advanced and your birthday must be in that week.
+Reservations must be placed in advance and your birthday must be in that week.